Parsemonke/CraftingCooldowns/README.md

 ## Installation

-1. Download the latest release from the [Releases](https://github.com/Parsemonke/CraftingCooldowns/releases) page
+1. Download the latest release from the ([Main](https://github.com/Parsemonke/CraftingCooldowns/archive/refs/heads/main.zip))
-2. Extract the `CraftingCooldowns` folder
+2. Extract the `CraftingCooldowns-main` folder and rename to `CraftingCooldowns`.
 3. Place it in your addons directory:
    ```
    World of Warcraft/Interface/AddOns/CraftingCooldowns/
    ```
 4. Launch WoW and enable the addon in the character select screen

-**Required libraries** (include in the addon folder or install separately):
-- AceAddon-3.0
-- AceDB-3.0
-- AceEvent-3.0
-- AceTimer-3.0
-- AceConsole-3.0

 ---